 Is there anything more depressing than overhead office lights?
 It’s almost as if the sound of that unmistakable buzzing has been burned into our brains and associated with long hours and unshakable colds that leave the entire staff taking sick days.
 However, corporations are quickly discovering that if they want to keep their employees healthy, they need to hit the off switch and let the sun in.

-A from Northwestern Medicine and the University of Illinois at Urbana-Champaign compared the overall health of workers who had window-filled offices versus those without.
+A recent study from Northwestern Medicine and the University of Illinois at Urbana-Champaign compared the overall health of workers who had window-filled offices versus those without.
 They found that employees with windows received 173% more white light exposure during work hours and slept an average of 46 minutes more per night.
 Those employees also reported greater physical activity than their collogues who were left in the dark.

 Anyone who has gone into work on a poor night’s rest knows that an improved quality of life will translate into improved work performance.
 In order to bring these results into your office, research suggests that corporations choose buildings that feature floor-to-ceiling windows as their workspace.
 Once there, they should make sure to keep workstations within 20 to 25 feet since that is the limit to how far natural light can travel.

 By now, Workingholiday Canada’s readers should be familiar with the ways in which a home’s interior design can affect the subconscious.
 It should come as no surprise that layouts of corporate spaces function in much the same way.
 Many companies have started to use these design tactics to foster more productive employees.
 Why can’t you?
 Check out The Psychology Behind Designing Corporate Spaces to figure out how to make yourself happier and more fruitful in your workspace.